 In 2016, I chose to switch to a full-time career in design.
 I took mentor-led courses in design fundamentals, including branding, typography, and UX design.
 I also completed the highly-regarded Graphic Designer qualification with Shillington College in 2017.

 Since 2016, I have worked for Designlab as a designer and content writer.
-I was promoted to Editor in 2018, and also work as a mentor for the company's Design 101 and UX Academy programs when time permits.
+I was promoted to Editor in 2018, and also work as a mentor for the company’s Design 101, UI Design, and UX Academy courses when time permits.

 During my time at university, I served as an administrator and graduate teaching assistant.
 I then spent three years at University College London, where I project-managed a number of major government and charity healthcare research grants.